 As we all know in the UK, our binge drinking culture is real and widespread.
 This can hide the extent of an individual’s addiction and pain, clouding it behind social expectations and norms.
-The sheer scale of data available to psychologists and scientists on the subject, though, has made several signs of alcoholism apparent.
+To help you understand the signs and symptoms of alcohol addiction we have put together this list.

 A lack of interest in things you used to enjoy